Te Kete Ipurangi Navigation:

 Adobe software for schools (Ministry of Education)

-The apps can be used by teachers in a range of year levels and subject areas.
+The apps can be used by teachers in a range of year levels and subject areas including computer technology, maths, geography and science.

-Information about the schools covered by the licence agreement, duration of the agreement, and links to the software are the MOE's Adobe software for schools page.
+Information about the schools covered by the licence agreement, duration of the agreement, and links to the software.

 Holds audiovisual material from a variety of sources created by government departments.